Streamlined Filing Package for US Expats Behind on Taxes

 If you’re ready to get caught up, all you need to do is get started by clicking the Get Started Now button below.

-Beginning September 1, 2012, the IRS announced a new initiative specifically for American expats who are behind on their required tax filings.
-This new program allows taxpayers to get caught up by filing only the last three years of delinquent expat tax returns, as well as 6 years of Foreign Bank Account Reporting (FBAR) forms.
+Beginning September 1, 2012, the IRS launched a new initiative specifically for American expats who are behind on their required tax filings.
+This program allows taxpayers to get caught up by filing only the last three years of delinquent expat tax returns, as well as 6 years of Foreign Bank Account Reporting (FBAR) forms.
 All forms are filed together along with a two-page questionnaire and sent together to the Department of the Treasury.
 Taxpayers filing their delinquent returns and forms using the Streamlined Foreign Offshore Compliance Procedures will not be subject to penalties for the late filing of the forms or late payment of tax.

 Is e-filing available for late expatriate tax return filers?

 E-filing is available if you are filing 2014 and 2015 late tax returns, as long as you aren’t filing under the Streamlined Procedure.
 If filing Streamlined, you will need to mail paper copies of the returns to the IRS.
+If you’re filing under the Streamlined Procedures, learn more about the steps you should take to prepare for Streamlined Filing.

 What are the penalties for filing late expat tax returns?